 Alas, it is little better among the elect.
 More and more elderships have shown their pleasure in keeping a preacher (sometimes at a most handsome salary) who preaches a different "gospel."
-The large, metropolitan churches are especially fond of the toned-down, tortured, and compromised "gospel" which so many now preach.
-We may as well face the fact that such congregations are lost to the cause and likely can never be reclaimed.
-Administrators in most schools, which were founded and are operated by brethren, have demonstrated their affinity for those who have some new and different message.
+The large, metropolitan churches are especially fond of the tortured "gospel" which so many now preach.
+We may as well face the fact that such congregations are lost to the cause and can never be reclaimed.
+Administrators in most schools founded and operated by brethren have demonstrated their affinity for those who have some new and different message.
 (This is true both in their classrooms and in their lectureships and workshops.
-Their clever response to those who expose their support of error is to simply deny that it exists, all the while defending the errorist!)
+Their clever response to those who expose their support of error is to simply deny that it exists, all the while defending the errorists.)
 Never mind that it is not the Gospel.
-Never mind that it is not really new, but is merely the old, error-laden message of sectarianism (which only sounds new to many brethren because they had heard so little of it in a favorable light until fairly recently).
+Never mind that it is not really new, but is merely the old, error-laden message of sectarianism which only sounds new to our folk because they had heard so little of it in a favorable light until fairly recently.